Courtesy of CNN.com

 Chris Rock and Steve Martin, both former hosts of the Oscars, took the stage to introduce the show and openly address the lack of diversity in the chosen nominees for this year.
 Martin joked to Rock saying, “think how much the Oscars have changed in the past 92 years.
 In 1929, there was no black acting nominees,” to which Rock responded, “Now, in 2020, we got one.”
 This joke referenced the fact that only one actor of color, Cynthia Erivo in Harriet, was recognized this year.
 The pair also highlighted the lack of female nominations, especially in the category for Best Director.

 As expected, the first award of the night honored the Best Male Actor in a Supporting Role which Brad Pitt—one of Hollywood’s favorite actors— won.
 The actors nominated in this category in fact were mainly Hollywood favorites too, such as Tom Hanks in A Beautiful Day in the Neighborhood, Anthony Hopkins in The Two Popes, Al Pacino in The Irishman, and Joe Pesci also in The Irishman.
-Pitt accepted the award and in a particularly heartwarming moment, regardless of the predictability of his win, gave thanks to Quentin Tarantino and Leonardo DiCaprio.
+Pitt accepted the award and in a particularly heartwarming moment and gave thanks to Quentin Tarantino and Leonardo DiCaprio.

 “Leo, I’ll ride on your coattails any day, man.
 The view is fantastic,” said Pitt.